“Himalayan Shilajit” gets talked about as if it’s the gold standard.

 But it does raise a reasonable question.

 If a product is widely available, consistently stocked, and relatively low in price, it’s worth asking how that aligns with the idea of extreme rarity.
+This kind of positioning often overlaps with how altitude is used as a quality signal, even though it rarely tells the full story.

 This isn’t about assuming anything is fake.